 - i.
-If the Development Charge applies for development that is reconfiguring a lot, prior to the MEDQ approving the plan of subdivision. - ii.
-If the Development Charge applies for development that is a material change of use, prior to the earlier of the following: - a. endorsement of a building format plan - b. the certificate of classification or final inspection certificate being issued for a building or structure, or - c. commencement of use.
+If the Development Charge applies for development that is reconfiguring a lot, when the MEDQ approves a plan for the reconfiguration. - ii.
+If the Development Charge applies for development that is a material change of use, prior to the earlier of: - a. when the MEDQ approves a building format plan; or - b. when the change happens; or - c. when the certificate of classification or final inspection certificate is issued for a building or structure.